MuncleUscles/radflix/README.md

-#Quick Guide

 ## Introduction

 - This boilerplate just uses TypeScript 2.4, Express 4, and Webpack 4
-  to print a "hello world" on a default port.
+  to print a "hello world" on a default port (3001).
 - For development, it uses `nodemon` to monitor source file changes.
 - For production, it uses `webpack` to bundle source files.